bob-606/5.easa.fi/README.md

 ## 19. What has to be considered with regard to the center of gravity position?
-What has to be considered with regard to the center of gravity position?
 - The center of gravity's position can only be determined during flight.
 - By moving the elevator trim tab, the center of gravity can be shifted into a correct position.
 - By moving the aileron trim tab, the center of gravity can be shifted into a correct position.